HL7/VhDir/source/pages/_includes/vhdir-validation-intro.md

 *  `canPushUpdates` and `pushTypeAvailable` indicate whether a primary source can push updates or alerts (e.g. alerting the validated healthcare directory if a license board suspends a practitioner's license)

 `verificationResult.attestation` provides information about who attested to the information being validated
-*  `source` identifies an individual attesting to the target, `organization` identifies an organization attesting to the target.
+*  `source` identifies the source of the attested information (a practitioner or organization), `organization` identifies an organization attesting to the target.
 If a value is present in `organization`, there should also be a value in `source` (because an individual typically attests on behalf of an organization).
 *  `method` indicates who is providing the attested information.
 Often, an individual will attest to their own information.
 However, another entity may submit attested information on an individual's behalf (e.g. a practice manager attests to information on behalf of all providers in a group practice).
 *  `date` indicates when the information was attested to
-*  `sourceIdentityCertificate` and `proxyIdentityCertificate` assert the identity of the individual attesting to information and any proxy providing attested information on their behalf. <!-- `signedSourceAttestation` and `signedProxyRight` assert that information was attested to/provided by the entity with the right to do so.-->
+*  `sourceIdentityCertificate` and `proxyIdentityCertificate` assert the identity of the individual attesting to information and any proxy providing attested information on their behalf.
+*  `signedSourceAttestation` and `signedProxyRight` assert that information was attested to/provided by the entity with the right to do so.-->

 `verificationResult.validator` provides information about the entity performing the validation of the target
 *  `organization` identifies the validating organization, and `identityCertificate` asserts their identity